acornelissen/acornelissen.github.io/writing/ph/110conversion.md

 Now you'll need to take one extra thing into consideration when replacing the Lomograflok and bracket.
 You'll notice there's a gap in the rangefinder cover on the right, and a matching extrusion on the bracket.
 Tilt the Lomograflok and bracket slightly so that this extrusion slots _into_ the hole _inside_ the cover.
 This is an extra measure to keep the bracket securely in place.

+<em>If you printed the adapter for use with a tripod</em> you'll need to screw the 3/8-16 male to 1/4-20 female adapter into the relevant hole.

 <div style="text-align:center">
 {% include image-inline.html url="/assets/wr/110/21.jpeg" description="This hole will help keep things in place" %}